GunshipPenguin/lib8080/README.md

 These binaries are located in `test/integration/test_bins`, and files containing their expected output are located in `test/integration/test_bins/output`.

-They can be easily run using the binloader program (built with make target of the same name).
-Binloader emulates a very minimal CP/M system only supporting BDOS functions 2 and 9 (output character and output string).
+They can be easily run using the cpmloader program (built with make target of the same name). cpmloader emulates a very minimal CP/M system only supporting BDOS functions 2 and 9 (output character and output string).

-As an example, to use binloader to run TEST.COM from the top level directory,
+As an example, to use cpmloader to run TEST.COM from the top level directory,
 use:

 ```
-./binloader test/integration/test_bins/TEST.COM
+./cpmloader test/integration/test_bins/TEST.COM
 ```

-The `integrationtest.sh` script automatically runs all test binaries using binloader.
+The `integrationtest.sh` script automatically runs all test binaries using cpmloader.

 ## License